shlomid100/k8s/k8s/tasks/task-1.md

-# 🧪 Practice 2 — Explore, Scale, and Break Your Deployment
+# 🧪 Practice 1 — Explore, Scale, and Break Your Deployment

-**Time:** ~10 minutes
-**Prerequisites:** You completed Practice 1 — you have a namespace and a running Deployment.
 **Goal:** Get comfortable inspecting pods, scaling a Deployment, and seeing self-healing with your own eyes.

 > 📌 Throughout this exercise, replace `<your-namespace>` with the namespace you created in Practice 1.
 Or, save typing by running this once: